Pieter86/caddyman/README.md

 **Q: Why not use [existing solution]?**
 A: Because I wanted everything in one place, and I enjoy building stuff.

-**Q: Can I use this commercially?**
-A: It's designed for homelab/personal use.
-For commercial use, please review the license and consider contributing back.

 **Q: Where's the documentation?**
 A: The web UI has a built-in help section.
 The code is reasonably well-commented.
 That's all you get for now.